 “Living with these works has been one of the most rewarding aspects of my journey.
 Every piece in the collection provided continuous stimulation, admiration and inspiration, reflecting both the artist’s imagination and the profound pride and pleasure of collecting… Each piece in my collection was purchased with love, but above reflects my maker’s understanding and respect for the craft.”

-Lot 71: Lucie Rie (Austrian/British, 1902-1995), Footed Bowl, circa 1986 | Est. £25,000-35,000
+Lot 58: Lucie Rie (Austrian/British, 1902-1995), Conical Bowl, circa 1960 | Est. £6,000-8,000

 The beauty of any auction is the opportunity for much loved pieces to come together before they become part of new collections.
 In the words of Peter Jaff, “We were privileged custodians and hope future buyers will derive as much pleasure and delight in obtaining and holding the pieces which have delighted me and my family for over 45 years.”